bmeck/node/doc/api/policy.md

 or a conditions object.

-The specifier string does not perform any searching and must match exactly what is provided to the `require()` or `import`.
+The specifier string does not perform any searching and must match exactly what is provided to the `require()` or `import` except for a canonicalization step.
 Therefore, multiple specifiers may be needed in the policy if it uses multiple different strings to point to the same module (such as excluding the extension).

 Specifier strings are canonicalized but not resolved prior to be used for matching in order to have some compatibility with import maps, for example if a resource `file:///C:/app/server.js` was given the following redirection from a policy located at `file:///C:/app/policy.json`:

 ```json
 {